ryanyuyu/SOCVR-RoomInformation/burnination.md

 This process can't work without support from a Community Manager or Moderator.

-The informal go from Shog9 to make this work with the SO moderators is in [here](http://chat.meta.stackexchange.com/transcript/message/4541030#4541030).
+The informal "go" from Shog9 to make this work with the SO moderators is in [here](http://chat.meta.stackexchange.com/transcript/message/4541030#4541030).

 Madara agreed to help out, [here](http://chat.stackoverflow.com/transcript/message/28601178#28601178).

-The SOCVR room is open for any criticism received in this process; the actions are public and can be scrutinized on meta if warranted.
+The SOCVR room is open to any criticism received in this process; the actions are public and can be scrutinized on meta if warranted.